What Kind of Infection is it?

-Many people are surprised to find that ringworm is not caused by a worm at all, but by a fungus.
 The fungi involved are called dermatophytes, and the more scientifically correct name for ringworm is dermatophytosis.
 The dermatophyte fungi feed upon the dead cells of skin and hair causing in people a classic round, red lesion with a ring of scale around the edges and normal recovering skin in the center.
 Because the ring of irritated, itchy skin looked like a worm, the infection was erroneously named.
-The characteristic ring appearance is primarily a human phenomenon.
-In animals, ringworm frequently looks like a dry, grey, scaly patch but can also mimic any other skin lesion and have any appearance.

-Where would my Pet Pick up this Infection?
+Where would my pet pick up this Infection?

 The spores of dermatophyte fungi are extremely hardy in the environment; they can live for years.
 All it takes is skin contact with a spore to cause infection; however, the skin must be abraded as the fungus cannot infect healthy intact skin.
 This means that freshly shaved, scraped, or scratched skin is especially vulnerable.

-Infection can come from direct contact with an infected symptomatic animal, direct contact with an asymptomatic carrier, or contact with spores in the environment.
-Infected symptomatic animals have skin lesions rife with fungal spores.
 Carriers may be infected animals who do not have obvious lesions (a common scenario towards the end of treatment) or they may be animals who are not actually infected per se but simply have spores on their hairs, just as a couch might have spores on its surface.
 Infection is transmitted when spores bind to abraded skin.
 Skin lesions typically appear one to three weeks after exposure.

 There are several species of dermatophyte fungi.
 Different species come from different kinds of animals or even from soil, thus determining the ringworm species can help determine the source of the fungal infection.
 Predisposing factors towards infection include age (puppies and kittens are at higher risk than adult animals), life-style (free-roaming or hunting animals being predisposed), and local climate (pets living in warmer, more humid climates are predisposed).
-Immune suppression from the FIV or Feline Leukemia Virus turns out not to be a predisposing factor as one might expect, especially since immune suppression is a human risk, but there are two breed predispositions of note: Persian cats and Yorkshire terrier dogs.
-Infection rates are higher in these breeds as are treatment failures.

-Yes, ringworm is contagious to people; however, some people are at greater risk than others.
-The fungus takes advantage of skin belonging to those with reduced immune capacity.
-This puts young animals and children, pregnant women, elderly people and pets, those who are HIV-positive, people on chemotherapy or taking medication after transfusion or organ transplant, and highly stressed people and animals at high risk.
 In general, if you do not already have ringworm at the time your pet is diagnosed, you probably will not get it.
 Keep in mind that skin must be irritated to become infected.

 Microscopic Examination